cedricalpatch/Badges-n-Bandits/README.md

 [RhapidFyre](https://github.com/rhapidfyre)

 ### Project Collaborators
-Peron(s) who manage(s) the Github Repo & Change the Gamemode Version
+Manages the Github Repo/Gamemode Version

 ### Contributors
-Peron(s) who contributed at least once to the release version of the gamemode
+Contributed at least once

-## License
+# License
 This gamemode is unlicensed.
 Anyone may use, distribute, edit, or otherwise alter these files at any time, or use them for personal development/education.